 The Campus Activities Board (CAB) is a student organization whose purpose is to provide leadership in all campus activities and programs.
-This board plans, organizes and implements such major programs including orientation activities, Miss U of O, Christmas Formal, and the Ozarks' Live Series.
+This board plans, organizes and implements such major programs including orientation activities, Miss U of O, and Winter Formal.
 All students are invited to get involved in one or all of the many committees created by the Board.
 Visit the Student Life Office for more information.